pc7/react-sudoku/README.md

 About
 -----

-Basic demonstration application using component-based development with React, application state management with Redux, type assertions with Flow, and modular CSS with PostCSS.
+Basic demonstration application using component-based development with React, application state management with Redux, type assertions with Flow, unit testing with Jest and modular CSS with PostCSS.

 Total development time was approximately 28 hours.